TrianglesPCT/gerbuls/README.md

 +1 I am already an expert with C++, and C++ is already used for engine

-+2 much better editor language support than lua/rust(Visual Studio/VAX vs sublime)
++2 much better editor language support than lua/rust(Visual Studio/VAX vs sublime with pluggins)

 +2 debugger with editor integration vastly better than lua/rust